django-cms/django-cms/docs/getting_started/navigation.rst

 Soft Roots
 **********

-A ``soft root`` is a page that acts as the root for a menu navigation tree.
+A *soft root* is a page that acts as the root for a menu navigation tree.

-Typically, this will be a page that is the start of a significant new section on your site.
+Typically, this will be a page that is the root of a significant new section on your site.

-When the ``soft root`` feature is enabled, the navigation menu for any page will start at the nearest ``soft root``, rather than at the real root of the site's page hierarchy.
+When the *soft root* feature is enabled, the navigation menu for any page will start at the nearest *soft root*, rather than at the real root of the site's page hierarchy.

 This feature is useful when your site has deep page hierarchies (and therefore multiple levels in its navigation trees).
 In such a case, you usually don’t want to present site visitors with deep menus of nested items.

 To enable the feature, ``settings.py`` requires:

     CMS_SOFTROOT = True

-Mark a page as ``soft root`` in the 'Advanced' tab of the its settings in the admin interface.
+Mark a page as *soft root* in the 'Advanced' tab of the its settings in the admin interface.

 ******************************
 Modifying & Extending the menu